ristoxxx/100DaysOfCode/README.md

 # 100DaysOfCode

-this is my journey in 100 days of code
+This is my journey in 100 days of code.

 result can be found from here: https://100-days-of-code-rho.vercel.app